lucasreda/n1global/replit.md

 ✓ **Automatic Step Activation**: Implemented system to automatically trigger and display progress for shipping, ads, and matching steps when Shopify synchronization completes, ensuring seamless user experience
 ✓ **Onboarding Completion Fix**: Corrected endpoint URL in frontend (from `/api/users/onboarding-complete` to `/api/user/complete-onboarding`) and added proper authentication headers to ensure onboarding completion is properly marked in database
 ✓ **Data Reset System**: Implemented complete data cleanup system that properly removes all orders and resets onboarding status for fresh testing cycles
+✓ **Critical JWT Token Fix**: Resolved 403 "Token inválido" error in onboarding completion by correcting localStorage token key from 'token' to 'auth_token' - this was the root cause preventing users from completing onboarding flow and accessing the dashboard

 ## User Preferences
 Preferred communication style: Simple, everyday language.